melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 database for estimates from the California Catch Reconstruction [@Ralston2010b].
 Landings in this database are divided into trawl, ‘non-trawl’, and ‘unknown’ gear categories.
-Regions 7 and 8 as defined by Ralston et al. [-@Ralston2010] were assigned to Southern California.
+Regions 7 and 8 as defined by Ralston et al. [-@Ralston2010] were assigned to southern California.
 Region 6 in Ralston et al. includes Santa Barbara County (mainly south of Point Conception), plus some major ports in San Luis Obispo County (north of Point Conception).
 To allocate catches from Region 6 to the areas north and south of Point Conception, we followed an approach used